 The Wishing Tree by Meika Hashimoto; illustrated by Xindi Yan, 2021

-It’s only three days away from Christmas, but when Theo gazes out his window, he realizes his town is lacking the holiday spirit.
-He thoughtfully sends a letter to Santa asking him to show everyone how special Christmas can be.
-The next day, a magical pine tree appears in the woods outside Theo’s house.
-Inspired by mysterious messages from the tree, Theo does his best to bring his community together by sharing joy through sparkly lights and creating harmony by singing carols.
-It’s only when Theo’s parents have to work on Christmas does Theo fully understand that the holiday is really about being with the people you love.
+Noticing that his town is lacking the holiday spirit, Theo writes a letter to Santa asking him to show others how special Christmas can be.
+In return, Theo finds a magical tree that gives him helpful advice.
+Theo does his best to bring his community together by sharing joy through sparkly lights and creating harmony by singing carols.
+Although things now appear merry and bright, Theo is disappointed to learn his parents have to work on Christmas.
 In a rewarding twist, the community comes together to cheer up Theo and create a new tradition of placing wishes on the enchanted tree.

 With its sweet message of community and eye-catching illustrations, there is a lot to love about this charming story.
 As an extra bonus, there are twelve holiday cards readers can write a wish on and hang on their own tree!